negimagss/backend-java-player-terraform-ecs-eks-deployment/README.md

 3. Once image is captured, it will be deployed to ECS
 4. Publish terraform output and get the URL

-Publish the Ollama to one ECS container and the Java service into another.
+Publish the Ollama model as a sidecr java application in ECS.
 If any changes are made, publish the changes to Git, push, and CodeBuild will pick it from the ECR to rebuild a new instance with zero downtime.

 ## Steps to recreate